 - North Dakota

-Personal injury protection (PIP) coverage, also known as medical payments or med pay, is another type of coverage that can protect you in case of injury or damage resulting from an accident.
-PIP coverage is required in no-fault states, and optional in most at-fault states.
+Personal injury protection (PIP) coverage is another type of insurance that can protect you in case of injury or damage resulting from an accident.
+PIP coverage is required in no-fault states, and optional in some at-fault states.

 Even if you already have health insurance and live in an at-fault state, PIP can help you pay for medical expenses and copays that are not covered by your insurance benefits.
-It can also cover medical treatment for any passengers who were in your car at the time of the accident.
+It can also cover medical treatment for any passengers who were in your car at the time of the accident, regardless of who was at fault.

 Uninsured/Underinsured Motorist Coverage

 Liability protects you if you cause an accident.
 But what if you are injured by an uninsured motorist?
-Uninsured motorist or underinsured motorist inclusions can help you pay for medical bills and property damage if the at-fault driver does not have enough insurance coverage (or any insurance at all).
+Uninsured/underinsured motorist coverage can help you pay for medical bills and property damage if the at-fault driver does not have enough insurance coverage (or any insurance at all).
+This can really come in handy if a serious injury claim exceeds the at-fault driver’s policy limits.
+At least 20 states require uninsured motorist coverage, and 14 also require underinsured motorist coverage.

 What Are Car Insurance Policy Limits?